-From Sunday to Thursday, the festivities continue till 9 pm, and on Friday and Saturday, they go on till 10 pm.
+From Sunday to Thursday, the festivities continue till 9 pm; on Friday and Saturday, they go on till 10 pm.

 Best time to visit Toledo Zoo

-The best time to visit Toledo Zoo is as soon as they open at 10 am.
+The best time to visit Toledo Zoo is when they open at 10 am.

 As the day progresses and gets hotter, the animals recede to shaded areas and are sometimes hard to spot.

 After 11.30 am, the crowd gets bigger, and queues get longer.